bofh69/sebastians-bike-display/README.md

 A simple bike computer app showing important stats and recording the ride.

-The app is tailored to my needs and I probably won't access PRs that changes how it works, except bug fixes.
-Feel free to fork the repo and do your own thing there.
+The app is tailored to my needs and I probably won't accept PRs that changes how it works, except bug fixes.
+However, feel free to fork the repo and do your own thing.

 ## Strava auto-upload